-Appendix B: What Changed in the 2010 Top 25
+Appendix B: What Changed in the 2011 Top 25

-The release of the 2009 Top 25 resulted in extensive feedback from developers, product managers, security industry professionals, and others.
-MITRE and SANS used this feedback to make several significant improvements to the 2010 Top 25, although it retains the same spirit and goals as last year's effort.
+The release of the 2009 and 2010 Top 25 efforts resulted in extensive feedback from developers, product managers, security industry professionals, and others.
+MITRE and SANS used this feedback to make several significant improvements to the 2011 Top 25, although it retains the same spirit and goals as last year's effort.